 Kevin Na has a big finish and wins the Sony Open

-He answered with birdie putts of 15, 10 and 6 feet, and the winning shot was out of the right rough on the par-5 closing hole at Waialae and ran just over the back of the green.
-He chipped to tap-in range for his last birdie.
+He answered with three straight birdies, Steele faltered at Waialae for the second straight year, and Na delivered the winning shot with a 5-wood from the rough that went just over the back of the green on the par-5 18th, leaving him a simple up-and-down for birdie and a a 5-under 65.

+“I was playing maybe a little bit more aggressive coming down the stretch, not worrying so much about second or third, more focused on just that — winning,” Na said.
+“Every year, I hope to win and I expect to win on the right golf courses.”
-Na finished one shot ahead of Joaquin Niemann and Chris Kirk, and only one of them got a consolation prize.

-Niemann chipped in for birdie from 55 feet on the par-3 17th and got up-and-down with a long bunker shot on the 18th hole for a 66.
-Even so, he was runner-up for the second straight week in Hawaii.
-The 22-year-old from Chile was 45-under par in two events without a trophy to show for it.
+Kirk and Joaquin Niemann (66) finished one shot behind, and it only felt good to one of them.
+Niemann was runner-up for the second straight week in Hawaii.
+He finished the two Hawaii events at 45-under par without a trophy to show for it.

-Kirk closed with his fourth straight round of 65 — that wasn’t enough to win on a soft Waialae with no wind — and his tough pitch from below the 18th for birdie proved to be massive.

-Kirk stepped away from golf in May 2019 citing alcoholism and depression, a bold move that is paying off.
-He was given a medical extension to make up for lost time, and this was the final event for him to regain full status.
-Needing nearly 150 FedEx Cup points at the Sony Open, his tie for second was worth 245 points.

 As for Brendan Steele, it was another year of disappointment in paradise, this one more of a slow leak.
 Steele last year had a two-shot lead with two to play and wound up losing in a playoff.
 This time, he made an 18-foot eagle putt on the ninth hole to take a three-shot lead into the back nine.